epfl-ada/ada-2025-project-adastraperaspera/data_story.md

   <br><em>PIG nested regression: mean adjusted R² (min/max across genes)</em>
 </p>

-From the figure above, we can see that the largest improvements in adjusted $R^2$ are achieved by adding the expression level of the single most correlated PIG.
-This is expected due to the aforementioned associations: the amyloid beta plaque acts as a common confounder which impacts the expression of groups of PIGs in a similar way; thus, expression level of other PIGs can act as a proxy for the expression level of the target PIG.
+From the figure, we can see that the largest improvements in adjusted $R^2$ are achieved by adding the expression level of the single most correlated PIG (the average improvement is 0.074).
+This is expected due to the aforementioned associations among PIGs.
+The amyloid beta plaque acts as a common confounder which impacts the expression of a group of PIGs in a similar way; thus, expression level of a related PIG can act as a proxy for the expression level of the target PIG.

-Interestingly, in 15 out of 16 PIGs, adding plaque geometry
+The figure shows that Gfap exhibits the largest adjusted $R^2$ in 7 out of 8 linear models, which reflects out previous findings showing that Gfap is strongly associated with plaque distance.
+Meanwhile, Cxcl10 exhibits the lowest adjusted $R^2$ in 5 out of 8 linear models, which is likely due to the extreme zero-inflation shown previously.

+Interestingly, however, in 15 out of 16 PIGs, adding plaque geometry (model 1) and multi-plaque proximity (model 2) features significantly improved the adjusted $R^2$ (albeit moderately in terms of absolute value: 0.0021 and 0.0063, respectively).
+This means that these features are still biologically salient and explain some of the effect of the amyloid beta plaques on the surrounding tissue.

 ## RQ4: Inferring plaque distance from gene expression